seanmayer/spring-microservices-refresher/README.md

 An API gateway is a single entry point for all requests from clients to the backend services in a microservice architecture.
 It sits between the client and the microservices and routes requests to the appropriate microservice.
 It also provides a single place to apply common cross-cutting concerns such as security, monitoring, and resiliency.

+## Obeservability and OpenTelemetry

+- Obeservability is the ability to understand the internal state of a system by means of its external outputs.
+  - Step 1 - gather data (metrics, logs, traces)
+  - Step 2 - analyse data (dashboards, alerts, reports, AI/Ops, anomaly detection)
+- OpenTelemetry is a collection of tools, APIs, and SDKs.
+You can use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.

 ## Distributed Tracing (Zipkin)

 Distributed tracing is a technique that helps to monitor and troubleshoot complex distributed systems.
 It allows developers to trace the flow of a request as it is processed by multiple microservices.
 This helps to identify performance bottlenecks and errors in the system.